1-2-3 (Len Barry song)

-"1 - 2 - 3" is a 1965 song recorded by American blue-eyed soul singer Len Barry, who also co-wrote it with John Madara and David White.
-The recording's chorus and accompaniment were arranged by Jimmy Wisner.
+"1-2-3" is a 1965 song recorded by American blue-eyed soul singer Len Barry, who co-wrote it with John Madara and David White.
+The latter two produced the recording.
+The chorus and accompaniment were arranged by Jimmy Wisner.
 The single was released in 1965 on the American Decca label.

-The writers were sued by Motown Records at the time, claiming that the song is a reworking of Holland-Dozier-Holland's "Ask Any Girl" released by The Supremes as the B-side to their single "Baby Love" the year before.
-They denied the claim, but after two years of litigation, agreed to give the Motown writers 15% of the song's writing and publishing royalties.
-Holland-Dozier-Holland are listed as co-authors by BMI.
+At the time, the writers were sued by Motown, which claimed that the song was a reworking of the Holland–Dozier–Holland composition "Ask Any Girl", released by the Supremes the year before as the B-side of their single "Baby Love".
+The writers of "1-2-3" denied the claim but, after two years of litigation, they agreed to give the Motown writers 15% of the song's writing and publishing royalties, and Holland–Dozier–Holland are listed as co-authors by BMI.

-The personnel on the original recording included Vinnie Bell, Bobby Eli, and Sal Ditroia on guitars; Joe Macho on bass; Artie Butler on percussion; Leon Huff on piano; Artie Kaplan on sax; Bill Tole and Roswell Rudd on trombones; Lee Morgan on trumpet; Fred Hubbard on clarinet; and Bobby Gregg on drums.
+The personnel on the original recording included Vinnie Bell, Bobby Eli, and Sal DiTroia on guitars; Joe Macho on bass; Artie Butler on percussion; Leon Huff on piano; Artie Kaplan on sax; Bill Tole and Roswell Rudd on trombones; Lee Morgan on trumpet; Fred Hubbard on clarinet; and Bobby Gregg on drums.

-"1-2-3" reached number 2 in the US Billboard chart ("I Hear a Symphony" by The Supremes kept it from the number 1 spot).
+"1-2-3" reached number 2 in the US Billboard chart ("I Hear a Symphony" by the Supremes kept it from the number 1 spot).
 "1-2-3" also went to number 11 on the Billboard R&B chart.
 Overseas, the song peaked at number 3 on the UK Singles Chart.
 In addition, it was also a Top 10 hit in Ireland, where it went to number 8.

 It sold over 1.75 million copies, and was awarded a gold disc.

-In 1988 the song was covered in a charity concert by George Michael featuring Deon Estus.